verbb/formie/docs/guides/migrations-upgrades/template-compatibility-audit-after-upgrade.md

 - [Upgrading From v3](/get-started/upgrading-from-v3) for context
 - [Rendering Forms](/templates/rendering-forms) and [Frontend Assets](/frontend/frontend-assets)

-## Step 1 — Find deprecated calls with Craft Deprecations
+## Step 1 — Find Deprecated Calls with Craft Deprecations

 With `compatibilityMode` enabled (the default), Formie keeps legacy Twig helpers, render options, and submission value methods working — but Craft logs a deprecation warning each time one is used.